How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 Firstly, respecting the environment may mean finding a less-visited alternative to a popular attraction.
 The overwhelming influx of visitors to Iceland in recent years resulted in many popular photo spots like Reykjadalur being closed off to tourists for months.
 Delicate ecosystems have come under strain from too much tourist love (and disobeying signage), and nature needs time to recover before the damage becomes irreversible.

-Sometimes the warning signs are there to save your life – did you see the crumbly cliff edge you were about to take a selfie on?
+Sometimes the warning signs are there to save our lives – did you see the crumbly cliff edge you were about to take a selfie on?
 Or the warning notice about rips occurring at the local beach?
 With the increasing numbers of tourists around the world, there has also been a correlation to tourist-related injuries and deaths.

-While this sounds like a cliché, please respect the environment and any warning signs for your own safety – no one wants to become a statistic.
+While this sounds like a cliché, we need to respect the environment and any warning signs for our own safety – no one wants to become a statistic.

 For natural wonders and UNESCO World Heritage sites

-If you’re hiking or camping in the wilderness, please follow the “leave no trace” principle.
-Take home everything you brought along with you and nothing you didn’t.
+When hiking or camping in the wilderness, please follow the “leave no trace” principle.
+We need to take home everything we brought along and nothing we didn’t.

 For animal welfare

 If drones are not permitted where you are, please don’t be the knob who disregards the rules.
 In some destinations such as Australia, drones are considered aircraft so it’s necessary to learn the regulations beforehand.
-There are also restrictions for flying your drone over waters when whales are present, as drones have also been known to disrupt wildlife and birds.
-Unless you work for National Geographic, do you really need to?
+There are also restrictions for flying drones over waters when whales are present, as drones have also been known to disrupt wildlife and birds.

 7. Respect local culture